repository-preservation/lcmap-spark/docs/RUNNING.rst

 * Contains all code and libraries necessary to connect to LCMAP SEE
 * Provides a consistent, immutable execution environment
-* Is a base image only, suitable for exploratory analysis or as starting points for derivative images
+* Is a base image, suitable for exploratory analysis or as starting points for derivative images

-SEE applications are independent software projects, publishing their own Docker images derived from lcmap-spark.
+LCMAP SEE applications are independent software projects, publishing their own Docker images derived from lcmap-spark.

 Modes